 The truth is that even though this isn’t something that happens just because you want it to, starting a personal development routine for yourself is totally doable!
-Here are a few of our favorite ways to ease yourself into it that don’t involve getting up at 5 a.m. right off the bat (unless you’re into that sort of thing).
+Here are a few of my favorite ways to ease yourself into it that don’t involve getting up at 5 a.m. right off the bat (unless you’re into that sort of thing).

 Start off positive.

 Positivity is the key to anything you do in life, and personal development is no different.
 In fact, a study found that happiness leads to success, rather than success leading to happiness.
 Without a little bit of positivity, nothing is ever going to change.

 Don’t get me wrong … it’s hard to feel positively about going to an intense workout class, because sometimes you just want to sit on the couch and eat chips.
 It’s hard to be positive about getting out of bed in the morning to greet the day, because the world is full of unknowns, while your bed is comfortable, safe, and warm.
 Negativity will creep in here and there, but it’s up to you to keep reminding yourself of your goals and why you’re pursuing them: to improve your life.
 And that’s worth jumping out of bed for every time.

 Maybe you pull inspiration from self-help books, a friend, or even someone you don’t know.
 There are definitely some negatives to social media, but one of the positives is that people on the internet can be really inspiring.